 - " After 40 metres, break up the perceived mass of the building with evenly spaced vertical recesses or other articulation and/or changes in material. - " High-Rise buildings should be set back 10 metres from the property line to create the front yard landscaped setback that contributes to the Green Approach. - Where there are retail/office uses at grade, the building may project into the front yard landscaped setback (Green Approach) a maximum of 5 metres for approximately half of the building frontage.
 This projected area may include the building floorplates above, up to a maximum of six storeys. - Where there are shared residential spaces like lobbies and common amenity spaces at-grade, the building may project into the landscaped setback a maximum of 5 metres for approximately half of the building frontage.
-This projected area may include the building floorplates above, up to a maximum of six storeys. - " Townhouse units associated with High-Rise buildings may not project into the front yard landscaped setback, but porches associated with townhouses may project a maximum of 2.5 metres. - " Upper storey cantilevers may be incorporated above a height of 7.5 metres, projecting from the main building face a maximum of 4 metres and occupying a maximum of 80% of the building frontage.
+This projected area may include the building floorplates above, up to a maximum of six storeys. - " Townhouse units associated with High-Rise buildings may not project into the front yard landscaped setback, but porches associated with townhouses may project a maximum of 2.5 metres. - When the main building face a maximum of 4 metres and occupying a maximum of 80% of the building frontage.